vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/pixel-apps/vtex-google-adwords.md

 ## How to install

-Open the VTEX App Store and install this app on your store, or run the following command on VTEX toolbelt:
+Open the VTEX App Store and install this app on your store, or run the following command on VTEX IO CLI:

 > vtex install vtex.google-adwords@1.x